 – Quite large and reduced compactness

 In terms of performance, Acer 314 offers a conspicuous performance, unlike any of its siblings at this price.
 You can throw multiple tasks, including writing, calculating, arranging DOC files, browsing in several tabs, and lastly, watching one or two 1080p YouTube videos at the same time, but it causes no lag at all.
 Moreover, it takes only 8 seconds to boot after you turn on.
 Therefore, it saves your time both in the office and at work.
-However, the lack of touchscreen in this model is unbelievable, and you need extra money to add that feature.
+However, this model’s lack of touchscreen is unbelievable, and you need extra money to add that feature.

 13. HP Chromebook 14